 Together Women Rise is a powerful community of women and allies dedicated to global gender equality.
 They have hundreds of local chapters across the U.S. Members come together to learn about and advocate for gender equality issues, give grants to organizations that empower women and girls in low-income countries, and build community to forge meaningful connections that increase our strength and collective impact.
 Each month they feature a different organization/project that they feel will be very impactful, and Global Pearls was chosen as their Featured Grantee for July 2021.

 Violence and rape against women have long been issues in Cameroon, but child rape has really been skyrocketing since the Anglophone War broke out.
 Hundreds of thousands of people fled the forest communities to escape the active fighting, and they settled in crowded camps on the edges of towns like Kumba.
-Our project is designed to change the culture of Gender-Based Violence and protect children from rape through:
+With multiple families living together, children have become vulnerable to rape.
+Our project is designed to change the culture of Gender-Based Violence in Cameroon and protect children from rape through:

 - Children will attend week-long sports camps where they will be taught what rape is, how to avoid it, and what to do if they become victims.